Anenth/dotfiles/docs/notes.md

 ## Install python
+1. Brew install pyenv,
+2. fisher install daenney/pyenv
-Brew install pyenv, and fisher install daenney/pyenv then pyenv local 3.~ to change the version and use
+3. pyenv install 3.10.1 & pyenv local 3.10.1 to change the version and use